 - Go to the homepage of housinghub.org.au - In the top right corner click on "Sign up".
-Then press "Create a Housing Seeker Profile" - Type in your email address and choose a password - Have a look at our privacy policy.
-Tick if you agree to it - You can also sign up for our newsletter - Press "Sign up" and fill in the profile with information about: - Who you are - Where you currently live - What you are looking for in a new home - After that, press "Save and close".
+Then press "Create Seeker Profile" - Enter your name, phone number, email address, and a password - Have a look at our privacy policy and terms of use.
+Tick if you agree to them - You can also sign up for our newsletter - Press "Continue" and fill in the profile with information about: - Who you are and where you currently live - What you are looking for in a new home - Whether you have an NDIS plan and if SDA is included - After that, press "Save".
 We will start searching for your home straight away!